Category: ZFS

 Setup Flow

-pacman -S base-devel git ksh bc fio linux-headers and test dependencies.
+pacman -S base-devel git ksh bc fio linux-headersand test dependencies.5Build ZFS

 SCP results to host.
 Compare against known failures.
 Report regressions on GitHub.